Camp Randall Stadium

-The field has a conventional north-south alignment, at an approximate elevation of 880 ft above sea level.
+The field has a conventional north–south alignment at an approximate elevation of 880 ft above sea level.

 History

 The stadium lies on the grounds of Camp Randall, a Union Army training camp during the Civil War.
 The camp was named after then Governor Alexander Randall, who later became Postmaster General of the United States.

 After an outcry from veterans over plans to turn the site into building lots, the state bought it in 1893 and presented it to the university.
 Soon afterward, it was pressed into service as an athletic ground.
 It was originally used by the track and field team before the football and baseball teams moved there in 1895.
 The wooden bleachers were very difficult to maintain, and some were condemned as unsafe in 1914.
 The university then asked for $40,000 to build a concrete-and-steel stadium, and got $20,000.
 After three sections of bleachers collapsed during a 1915 game, the state readily granted the additional money.
 The new stadium opened for the first time on October 6, 1917.
 It consisted of 7,500 concrete seats—roughly corresponding to the lower portion of the current stadium's east grandstand—and 3,000 wooden seats from the old field.

 After the wooden seats burned down in 1922, more permanent seats were added in stages until it consisted of a horseshoe opening to the south, with a running track around the field.
+In 1940, the UW built an addition to the east side of Camp Randall that included housing for 150 people (as well as a rifle range and facilities for boxing and wrestling).
+In 1951, the university decided to turn the Stadium Dorm rooms into office space.
 The stadium was renovated at various points to raise the size of the horseshoe by nearly doubling the number of rows around the stadium in stages, placing south stands in front of the Wisconsin Field House (built in 1930), the removal of the track and addition of nearly 11,000 seats in 1958, the addition of the upper deck on the west side in 1966, and finally the 2005 addition of boxes along the eastern rim of the stadium.